jamshidkhaksaar/nsdo-taskm/backend-improvement-plan.md

 - Keep dependencies up to date

 ---

+## TODO / Future Improvements

+- **Observability:** Integrate structured logging (Winston/Pino), distributed tracing (OpenTelemetry), and error monitoring (Sentry).
+- **Metrics:** Expose Prometheus-compatible metrics for API performance, error rates, and resource usage.
+- **Automated Backups:** Schedule regular automated database and file backups, with monitoring and alerting for failures.
+- **API Versioning:** Plan for future API versions and deprecation strategies.
+- **Zero-Downtime Deployments:** Prepare for blue/green or rolling deployments to minimize downtime during releases.
+- **Security:** Add automated security scanning (e.g., with Snyk or GitHub Advanced Security) and regular dependency updates.
+- **Rate Limiting:** Fine-tune rate limiting policies per route/user type, and add IP blacklisting for abuse prevention.
+- **Data Validation:** Ensure all incoming data is validated and sanitized, especially for file uploads and user-generated content.
+- **Documentation:** Keep API docs (Swagger/OpenAPI) up to date and add usage examples for all endpoints.
+- **CI/CD:** Expand CI/CD to include automated tests, linting, accessibility checks, and preview deployments for every PR.
+- **Infrastructure as Code:** Use tools like Docker Compose or Terraform for reproducible local and cloud environments.
+- **Secrets Management:** Store secrets and environment variables securely (e.g., with Vault or cloud provider solutions).
+- **Monitoring & Alerts:** Set up monitoring and alerting for uptime, errors, and resource usage in production.

 ## Summary
 The backend has been significantly improved with security, API design, caching, async processing, and monitoring.
 Remaining work focuses on database migrations, observability, and developer tooling.